 2. WEN 3962 Band Saw – The Runner-up

 In the end, what makes the WEN 3962 our runner-up rather than the top pick is its smaller maximum cutting capacity.
-With 4 inches less clearance at the throat, it’s much more suitable for small- to medium-sized jobs.
+With four inches less clearance at the throat, it’s much more suitable for small- to medium-sized jobs.

 In every other regard, this table saw is top of the line.
 The ball-bearing operation makes for reliably smooth cuts, and the spacious 14 x 12½-inch tabletop is equipped with everything you need to make miter and bevel cuts with ease.
 Overall, it’s a fantastic choice for anyone whose woodworking projects rarely proceed into the territory of larger furniture.

 - Excellent power output from its 3.5-amp motor